Pogo oscillation: Origin

-NASA Associate Administrator for Manned Space Flight George Mueller explained Apollo 6's pogo oscillation to a congressional hearing:
+NASA Associate Administrator for Manned Space Flight George Mueller explained pogo oscillation to a congressional hearing:

 Pogo arises fundamentally because you have thrust fluctuations in the engines.
 Those are normal characteristics of engines.
 All engines have what you might call noise in their output because the combustion is not quite uniform, so you have this fluctuation in thrust of the first stage as a normal characteristic of all engine burning.

 Now, in turn, the engine is fed through a pipe that takes the fuel out of the tanks and feeds it into the engine.
-That pipe's length is something like an organ pipe so it has a certain resonance frequency of its own and it really turns out that it will oscillate just like an organ pipe does.
+That pipe's length is something like an so it has a certain resonance frequency of its own and it really turns out that it will oscillate just like an organ pipe does.